 This Graduate Liberal Studies Student Handbook is your guide to your graduate program of study.
 It will provide you with information about various practical aspects of program requirements and is intended to help you navigate through your degree and its administrative procedures.
-This handbook is your reference tool for a wide range of student concerns, from new student orientation to graduation and beyond.
+This handbook is your reference tool for many student concerns, from new student orientation to graduation and beyond.
 In many cases, it is the quickest path to answer your questions.
-If after consulting its contents you still have questions or unresolved issues, please contact the GLS Program Office for assistance.
+If, after consulting its contents, you still have questions or unresolved issues, please contact the GLS Program Office for assistance.
 We are here to help you!

-In addition to agreeing with the policies and regulations stated in this GLS Student Handbook, students must also be in agreement with the Rice General Announcements, Honor Code, Student Code of Conduct, Sexual Misconduct Policy, and all MLSC Course Syllabi.
+In addition to agreeing with the policies and regulations stated in this GLS Student Handbook, students must also be in agreement with the Rice General Announcements, Graduate Academic Integrity System (Honor Code), Code of Student Conduct, Sexual Misconduct Policy, and all MLSC Course Syllabi.
 In case there is conflicting information, university-wide regulations take precedence over department-wide regulations, which take precedence over research group-wide regulations.
-In doubt, students should seek help first at the GLS Program Office and then at the Office of Graduate and Postdoctoral Studies.
+In doubt, students should seek help at the GLS Program Office and then at the Office of Graduate and Postdoctoral Studies.

-We hope this handbook will help you plan your studies effectively, provide you with useful information and direct you to the resources you need to be a successful Graduate Liberal Studies student.
+We hope this handbook will help you plan your studies effectively, provide useful information, and direct you to the resources you need to be a successful Graduate Liberal Studies student.